Neural Active Learning on Heteroskedastic Distributions: Additional Experiments

 \section{Additional Experiments}

-We investigated the fraction of clean (non-noisy) examples which are selected over the course of training (Table~\ref{tab:cifar-clean-percentages} and \ref{tab:svhn-clean-percentages}).
+\textbf{Percentage of clean examples selected from the unlabeled pool: } We investigated the fraction of clean (non-noisy) examples which are selected over the course of training (Table~\ref{tab:cifar-clean-percentages} and \ref{tab:svhn-clean-percentages}).
 The algorithms that do not factor in diversity (viz., CONF and MARG) while selecting examples end up selecting a very small fraction for clean examples and perform no better than random sampling.
 However, techniques that favor diversity select a large fraction of clean examples.
 For example, each of CORESET, BADGE, and LHD almost perfectly filter out the \emph{Noisy-Blank} examples.

 A point to be noted is that an algorithm that samples more clean examples might not necessarily outperform other algorithms that sample less clean examples.
 For instance, while CORESET samples more clean examples than LHD in the \emph{Noisy-Class} setup, LHD outperforms CORESET (Table~\ref{tab:cifar-all}).
 This is because sampling the clean examples is just one part of the problem.
-The clean examples also have to maximises the model's performance.
+The clean examples also have to optimize the model's performance.
 Even though LHD samples lesser clean examples, it selects higher quality clean examples, leading to better overall performance.

 Another point is that the CORESET and BADGE algorithms are able to achieve high levels of clean percentages because the number of unique noisy examples in the heteroskedastic benchmarks are limited.
 Future work can be done exploring more challenging heteroskedastic datasets.